Jordan Mattern

 Jordan Mattern (born February 1, 1993) is an American swimmer who specializes in middle-distance freestyle events.
 At the 2013 World Aquatics Championships in Barcelona, Mattern won a gold medal as a member of the winning U.S. team in the women's 4×200-metre freestyle.
-She attends the University of Georgia, where she swims for coach Jack Bauerle's Georgia Bulldogs swimming and diving team.
-She is currently married to fellow UGA Alum and former Olympian, Andrew Gemmell.
+She attended the University of Georgia, where she swam for coach Jack Bauerle's Georgia Bulldogs swimming and diving team.

+Personal life

+Mattern is currently married to fellow UGA Alum and former Olympian, Andrew Gemmell.